Death of a Salesman: Plot

-The next day, Willy goes to Howard’s office for a non-traveling job in town while Biff goes to make a business proposition, but they both fail.
+The next day, Willy goes to Howard's office for a non-traveling job in town while Biff goes to make a business proposition, but they both fail.
 Howard staunchly refuses to give Willy a New York job, despite his desperate pleas and ignoring Willy's 34 years of devotion to the company.
 Willy then loses his temper and ends up getting fired when Howard tells him that he needs a long rest and is no longer allowed to represent the Wagner Company.
-On the other hand, Biff waits hours to see a former employer named Bill Oliver who does not remember him and turns him down.
-In response Biff, feeling crushed, impulsively steals a fountain pen.
-Willy then goes to the business office of his neighbor Charley, where he runs into Charley's son Bernard, who is now a successful lawyer about to argue a case in front of the Supreme Court and is happily married and has two children of his own.
-Bernard tells him that Biff originally wanted to go to summer school to make up for failing math, but something happened in Boston when Biff went to visit his father that changed his mind.
-Charley then offers Willy a stable do-nothing job, but Willy vehemently refuses despite losing his job.
-Charley, who feels insulted, reluctantly gives the now-unemployed Willy money to pay off his life-insurance premium, and Willy shocks Charley by remarking that ultimately, a man is "worth more dead than alive."
+On the other hand, Biff waits hours to see a former employer named Bill Oliver, who does not remember him and turns him down.
+In response, the devastated Biff impulsively steals a fountain pen.
+Willy then goes to the business office of his neighbor Charley, where he runs into Charley's son Bernard, whom Willy used to arrogantly dismiss as an "anemic" loser back when Willy's sons were in high school.
+Bernard is now a wealthy and successful lawyer about to argue a case in front of the Supreme Court, and is happily married with two children of his own.
+Bernard tells him that Biff originally intended to go to summer school to make up for failing math, but something happened in Boston when Biff went to visit his father that changed his mind.
+Charley then offers Willy a stable do-nothing job, but Willy vehemently refuses despite having just lost his job.
+Charley, who feels insulted, reluctantly gives the now-unemployed Willy money to pay off his life-insurance premium, and Willy shocks him by remarking that, ultimately, a man is "worth more dead than alive."